Regulating Your Ostomy

 Reply to AlexT

 It may have something to do with being a newbie.
-One of my first visits to the surgeon after my surgery he asked me how many milliliters of output I have daily - wait what?!!!
-How would I know this - he said didn’t they send a measuring container home with you?
-Looking under a pile of medications v-I-o-l-a there it was!
+One of my first visits to the surgeon after my surgery, he asked me how many milliliters of output I have daily - wait, what?
+How would I know this - he said, didn't they send a measuring container home with you?
+Looking under a pile of medications, voilà, there it was!
 I think I used it once.
-How can one get back to normal with sooo many pills and instructions 🥴 - depending on what I eat and drink there is no set amount of output ole’ Seymour Vesuvius may share. jb
+How can one get back to normal with so many pills and instructions 🥴 - depending on what I eat and drink, there is no set amount of output.
+Ole' Seymour Vesuvius may share. jb

-I also have this problem at, maybe 10 weeks (what is time?) ileostomy.
-The issue for me is that I go from a manageable amount of thick output, to emptying a full bag (like 350mL) every hour.
-Someone's it can fill in 20 minutes without me eating or drinking anything.
+I also have this problem, maybe at 10 weeks (what is time?), with an ileostomy.
+The issue for me is that I go from a manageable amount of thick output to emptying a full bag (like 350mL) every hour.
+Sometimes it can fill in 20 minutes without me eating or drinking anything.

 Reply to Lily17